AaronV77/Monday/README.md

 Monday?
 What is Monday you are asking?
 Monday is a package of scripts in order to push and pull from a cental storage location.
 A little background.
 I have always used GitHub repo's as a central means of storing anything that I wanted to share among my other computers.
 No More!
 I had extra computer hardware laying around to setup a simple server to recieve ssh communication (port 22), and created these scripts to mimic the workings of git pull and git push.
 Now all you have to do is type push "file or directory" or pull "file or directory.
 Simple huh?

-The two main scripts that I have took some black magic to pull off, but I have provided a lot of comments to explain what I did and why I did.
-There is also a fair bit of setup that you have to do in each script, such as username, ip_address, and storage location on your server.
+The two main scripts that I have took some black magic to pull off, but I have provided a lot of comments to explain what I did and why I did it.
+There is also a fair bit of setup that you have to do in each script, such as username, ip_address, storage location on your server, and router setup.
 These are important or this whole process will not work at all.
 So, please read through all the scripts so that they make sense to you and are setup correctly, or you will get unexpected results.

 A couple last little details to mention before I go.
-First, I am no daily scripter, so if you see anything that could be done differently then by all means I take any comments or PR's.
+First, I am no daily scripter, so if you see anything that could be done differently, then by all means I'll take any comments or PR's.
 Second, it would be super helpful if you setup your ssh keys before trying to get this package to work between your client and server.
-There are at least three password entries needed for each script, and that can get rather annoying.
-Third, there are some weird workings in bash that when I created my function in order to call push or pull, the scritps would not work if I did not have bash /path/to/file, but they are shell scripts not bash.
-So, ya I don't know.
-Lastly, I hope you enjoy my package scripts here, and that you contribute if you find a better way of doing things.
+There are two password entries needed for each script, and ten for the tests.
+So, all that typing can get rather annoying.
+Lastly, I hope you enjoy my package of scripts here, and that you contribute if you find a better way of doing things.
 Thanks~!

 ## Getting Started